teambit/bit/README.md

 ## Motivation

-Every day, more software is being built with smaller, encapsulated and reusable components.
-From UI and Web components to reusable functionalities, GraphQL APIs an even serverless functions, smaller components are the building blocks of our future software.

-The way we share code between projects and people was designed for larger projects.
-As a result, when working with smaller components we still have to choose between cumbersome shared libraries or an arsenal of micro-packages.
-Both suffer from the same problems we had while using music CD-Roms before our iTunes playlists: they require great overhead, they are hard to change and maintain at scale and they make it hard to discover and use single components.
-As a result, we often write more of the same things or duplicate code between projects.

-Our vision is to enable any developer to easily share, discover and compose components together in order to build any software application.
-We believe that through powerful and effective experience for modularity, sharing and collaboration we can speed and improve the way we build technology.
+Many words has been written on working multi-repo vs. working mono-repo.
+Multiple repositories provides many advantages such as better modularity, clear ownerships, better scale, mitigation of development times and pain, shorter learning curves and more.

+However, over time it becomes harder and harder to manage hundreds or thousands of repositories and to effectively share source code between them.
+Duplicate code and rewrites begin to grow, maintenance becomes harder and a technological debt accumulates.

+Package managers were built for large projects.
+The overhead of publishing and changing packages, along with ownership problems, makes it hard to share enough code and manage changes across different repositories.
+Shared libraries fail to provide a solution, as they are cumbersome and static, making them hard to adapt in the test of time.

+So, Bit was created to solve the pains of sharing and managing shared code across multiple repositories, by extending and completing the existing Git - Package management ecosystem.

-Although it is a work in progress, feel free to get started.
+Feel free to get started.
 Learn more on Hackernoon: "[How we started sharing components as a team](https://hackernoon.com/how-we-started-sharing-components-as-a-team-d863657afaca)".*

 ## Contributing

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).
 See [Contributing](CONTRIBUTING.md).

 ## Feedback